se-edu/se-book/specifyingRequirements/useCases/details/useCaseSteps.md

 <tip-box>

-:package: This example use case step refers to behaviors not externally visible .
+{{ icon_example }} This example use case step refers to behaviors not externally visible .

 1. LMS ==saves the file into the cache== and indicates success.